 Choosing the right mouthguard is essential.
-There are three basic types of mouthguards: the pre-made mouthguard, the “boil-and-bite” fitted mouthguard, and a custom-made mouthguard from your orthodontist.
-When choosing a mouthguard, be sure to pick one that is tear-resistant, comfortable, well fitted for your mouth, easy to keep clean, and does not prevent you from breathing properly.
+There are three basic mouthguards: the pre-made mouthguard, the “boil-and-bite” fitted mouthguard, and a custom-made mouthguard from your orthodontist.
+When choosing a mouthguard, be sure to pick one that is tear-resistant, comfortable, well-fitted for your mouth, easy to keep clean, and does not prevent you from breathing correctly.

-If you wear braces or a retainer, it is imperative for you to wear a mouthguard during contact sports.
+If you wear braces or a retainer, you must wear a mouthguard during contact sports.
 Your doctor can show you how to wear a mouthguard properly and how to choose the right mouthguard to protect your smile.

 Taking Care of Mouthguards

-Mouthguards come in different shapes and sizes; ask your dentist which is best for you.
-Like a retainer, braces, or any other special dental appliance, it is important to take care of your mouthguard by storing it properly and keeping it clean, as well as knowing when to replace your old mouthguard with a new one.
+Mouthguards come in different shapes and sizes; ask your dentist which is best for you, like a retainer, braces, or any particular dental appliance.
+It is essential to take care of your mouthguard by storing it properly and keeping it clean, as well as knowing when to replace your old mouthguard with a new one.

-Here are a few simple ways to keep your mouthguard clean and working correctly:
+Here are a few simple ways to keep your mouthguard clean and work correctly: